BruDiGe/brudige.github.io/_projects/amdase.md

 stereochemistry.
 Using enzyme engineering, QM/MM modeling, and enhanced sampling, we dissected the mechanistic origins of catalytic preference and leveraged this insight to improve selectivity in non-native reactions.
-We are now working on the de novo AMDase design improving its thermal stability.
+We are now working on the **de novo** AMDase design improving its thermal stability.
+Stay tunned!

 ### Highlights